Japanese submarine I-52 (1942): US task force

 Arriving in the area of the meeting on the evening of 23 June, the carrier began launching flights of Avengers at around 23:00 GMT to search for the submarines.
 U-530 escaped undetected.

 At approximately 23:40, Ed Whitlock, the radar operator in Lieutenant Commander Jesse D. Taylor's Avenger aircraft, detected a surface contact on his malfunctioning radar (only the right half of its sweep was working).
 Taylor immediately dropped flares, illuminating the area, and attacked.
-After his first pass, he saw the depth charge explosions just to starboard of the submarine – a near miss – and the submarine dove.
+After his first pass, he saw the depth charge explosions just to starboard of the submarine – a near miss – and the submarine dived.
 Taylor dropped a purple sonobuoy, a newly developed underwater microphone that floated on the surface to pick up underwater sounds and transmit them to the aircraft.
 A searching aircraft usually drops these in packs of five, code-named purple, orange, blue, red and yellow (POBRY).
 The operator is able to monitor each buoy, in turn, to listen for sounds emitted by the enemy craft.

 Hearing what sounded like submarine propeller sounds, Taylor began a torpedo attack, dropping a Mark 24 "mine".
 The Mark 24, code-name "Fido" and designated a "mine" for secrecy, was actually the first Allied acoustic torpedo, developed by the Harvard Underwater Sound Lab, which homed in on noises made by the submarine.
-Fido was designed to be a "mission kill" weapon – to damage the submarine so that it would have to surface and be captured, rather than destroy it.
 Within minutes of dropping the torpedo, Taylor's sonobuoys detected the sounds of an explosion and a hull breaking up.

 As Commander Taylor's watch ended, the operators on USS Bogue and Taylor all thought he had sunk the sub.
 However, as Taylor's patrol ended, he was relieved by Lieutenant Junior Grade William "Flash" Gordon, accompanied by civilian underwater sound expert Price Fish.
 They arrived on the scene just after midnight and circled with Taylor for some time.
 At about 0100 on 24 June 1944, Fish reported hearing some faint propeller noise in the area.

 Captain Vosseller ordered a second attack; Gordon checked with Taylor about the exact position of the sonobuoy and dropped another "Fido" torpedo where he believed the submarine to be.
 Taylor departed the area at 0115, but Gordon stayed to circle the area and listen for any sign of activity.
 He heard nothing and was relieved by Lieutenant (junior grade) Brady, who continued to watch and listen, but no further activity was reported.
 Next morning, USS Janssen reached the site (15°16′N 39°55′W) and found flotsam: a ton of raw rubber, a piece of silk, and human flesh.